 AK/SOSC 4770 6.0 Mass Media, The State, and Freedom of Expression.
 This is an advanced-level research course focusing on the political economy of mass media and the geopolitics of information.
 Taking a historical view on the state-media relationship, it explores the social consequences of media concentration, and consider alternatives.

-Prerequisites: 78 credits including at least 12 credits in Social Science courses; or, for students with equivalent preparation, permission of the Coordinator of Social Science.
+Prerequisite: 78 credits including at least 12 credits in social science courses; or, for students with equivalent preparation, permission of the undergraduate program director.

 Social Work